 To make the makhani, we are using the Indian cooking technique referred to as bhuna, which is the process of roasting and frying ingredients in fat to extract and intensify the most flavor possible.
 The process darkens the base of the masala gravy until we're ready to add the seared chicken, resulting in that bold orangey red sauce.

-To start, melt 2 tablespoons of butter or ghee in a large pan or pot.
+- To start, melt 2 tablespoons of butter or ghee in a large pan or pot.
 While the butter melts, crush 4-5 green cardamom pods with a mortar and pestle or the flat of knife and remove the black seeds.
 Toss the green shells or save for a cup of chai.
 Once it's hot, add the star anise, black cardamom pod, cumin seeds, green cardamom seeds, and cinnamon stick for a minute to release their flavor.

-Then, add the aromatics - the onion and ginger garlic paste.
+- Then, add the aromatics - the onion and ginger garlic paste.
 Allow them to cook on a medium heat until the onion starts to lightly caramelize into a golden brown color.
 At that point, add the ground spices - garam masala, coriander, cloves, and kashmiri chili powder.

-Give them a good stir and sauté for a minute to let them bloom in the fat before adding the tomato paste and canned tomatoes.
-Add salt to taste and the sugar.
+- Give it a good stir and sauté for a minute to let them bloom in the fat before adding the tomato paste and canned tomatoes.
+Add ½ teaspoon of salt (or to taste) and the sugar.

 You can also add soaked cashews if you'd like it to be extra creamy and for the nutty flavor at this point.

-Lower the stove to a low to medium heat and allow the spices and tomatoes to simmer until it thickens and darkens significantly.
-While it simmers - let's cook the chicken.
+- Lower the stove to a low to medium heat and allow the spices and tomatoes to simmer until it thickens and darkens significantly.

 3. Cooking the Chicken

-The chicken is traditionally cooked in a clay oven called a tandoor, which can reach temperatures up to 900°F. To get a similar effect without one, heat a cast iron skillet on high heat with ghee or neutral oil - essentially any cooking oil with a higher smoke point.
+The chicken is traditionally cooked in a clay oven called a tandoor, which can reach temperatures up to 900°F. To get a similar effect without one:

-Once it's screaming hot, add in the marinated chicken.
+- Once it's screaming hot, add in the marinated chicken.
 Cook on each side for 3-4 minutes until the chicken reaches an internal temperature of 165ºF and has crispy, charred edges.
 Once cooked, set the chicken aside.

-Alternatively, bake the chicken in a preheated oven at 350ºF for 16-18 minutes or until the internal temperature reaches 165ºF.
+Alternatively, bake the cubed chicken in a preheated oven at 350ºF for 16-18 minutes or until the internal temperature reaches 165ºF.
 Turn on the broiler for the last 5 minutes so the chicken gets crispy edges.

 4. Blending the Curry